0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 ## Demonstration with Real Cyberattacks

-The Windows and Linux VM were left running for approximately 24 hours.
+The Windows and Linux VMs were left running for approximately 24 hours.
 As a result, 252 alerts were triggered from brute force attacks against the RDP and SSH service on the Windows and Linux VM respectively.

 ![Alert Dashboard](/assets/images/project02/2.png)